Agentic Protocols

 cd labs/40-AIAgents

-- The agent can connect to the MCP server and use the tools exposed by the server by using below code block.
-MCP support for agent service is currently in preview, we will not run below code for now.
+- The agent can connect to Hosted MCP servers and use the tools exposed by the server to complete actions.

 # Initialize agent MCP tool